strydex/TriangularTradingBot/README.md

 ```bash
 redis-server
 ```
-Alternatively, you can use any cloud Redis solution instead.

 7. Run the `get_all_coins.py` script to fetch all available trading pairs on Binance and store them in Redis:
 ```bash